RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 `SimpleShell` allows you to define custom transition animations between pages during navigation.

-There are two types of transitions that can be used or defined:
+There are two types of transitions that can be used:

 - Platform-specific transitions - transitions provided by the platform-specific APIs and controls.
 These transitions are used by default.
 - Universal transitions - fully cross-platform transitions that are defined using only .NET MAUI APIs.